MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/security.md

 Regardless of whether a user query contains one or more work results in the returned response, the following measures are taken:

 - Logging
   - All search logs pertaining to Microsoft Search traffic are de-identified.
 They're retained for 18 months.
   - Queries stored in these system logs will only be used to model and train public features such as autosuggest or related searches for public web results when a set of restrictions and frequency thresholds are met, which gives us confidence that these queries are common and not specific to a particular organization.
 The query must appear a significant amount of times in corelating data from non-Microsoft Search users, and the query must not trigger exclusively enterprise search results.
 Queries that do not meet these requirements will be stored separately from public, non-Microsoft Search traffic.
-  - Restricted access is managed via various secure mechanisms, including security groups and other layers within the engineering system..
+  - Restricted access is managed via various secure mechanisms, including security groups and other layers within the engineering system.
+- Search history
+  - When signed in with a work or school account, a user's search history won't be available on other computers or devices.

 - Advertising
   - Enterprise search queries are never shared with or suggested to advertisers.
   - Ads are never targeted to a user based on their work identity or organization.